Getting Started

 |---|---|---|

-| Customer admin | Account Setup | Confirm company details, SSO status, invites, and readiness. |
+| Customer admin | Account Setup | Confirm company details, SSO status, invites, readiness, and customer Operations. |

 | Customer member | My Workspaces | Start or create the workspace assigned to your customer account. |

-| Platform operator | Tenant Admin | Review customer setup, billing state, SSO handoff, and support context. |
+| Platform operator | Platform access | Review customer setup, billing state, SSO handoff, CI/review posture, environments, Shared Drive evidence, and support context. |

-| Platform admin | License | Review platform-only configuration when required. |
+| Platform admin | Platform access | Review platform-wide customer boundaries and policy-sensitive operations when required. |

 Safe information sharing